Australian property bubble: Foreign investment in residential property

 In December 2008, the federal government introduced legislation relaxing rules for foreign buyers of Australian property.
 According to FIRB (Foreign Investment Review Board) data released in August 2009, foreign investment in Australian real estate had increased by more than 30% year to date.
-One agent said that "overseas investors buy them to land bank, not to rent them out.
+According to one real estate agent, "overseas investors buy them to land bank, not to rent them out.
 The houses just sit vacant because they are after capital growth."

 In April 2010, the government announced amendments to policies to "ensure that foreign non-residents can only invest in Australian real estate if that investment adds to the housing stock, and that investments by temporary residents in established properties are only for their use whilst they live in Australia."

 Under the rules, temporary residents and foreign students will be: